Costa Rica dreams come true against Greece

 Costa Rica coach Jorge Luis Pinto said he was also confident his team would win the penalty shootout even though his players had run themselves to the point of exhaustion.

-“We had analysed everything, who would take the penalties, who would go first, second and third,” said Pinto.
+“We had analyzed everything, who would take the penalties, who would go first, second and third,” said Pinto, who was banished from the sideline after he incurred a red card for arguing with the referee and forced to watch the shootout from the tunnel.

 “We talked about this, that if we played for 120 minutes with one player less, we would take the penalties.
 It’s the law of compensation.”